-Editors’ note: This article was published in the Nonprofit Quarterly’s spring 2016 edition, “Strategic Nonprofit Management: Frameworks and Scaffolding.”
+Editors’ note: This article was published in the Nonprofit Quarterly’s spring 2016 edition, “Strategic Nonprofit Management: Frameworks and Scaffolding,” and was first posted online on April 25, 2016.
 It was excerpted from a research paper looking at the constraints and foci of social media practice in twenty-six small environmental organizations.
 We thought that the discussion of the kinds of conversations the nonprofits had with the various stakeholders on multiple social media platforms was thoughtful and informative with respect to how the new communications environment is evolving.

 The paper was originally published by ACM in May 2015.
 It has been abridged and adapted with permission.